johnshorter/CC-genetic-mapping/README.md

-# genetic-mapping
+# Overview

 Genetic mapping using the Collaborative Cross founder probability files for a simple trait.
-This example uses publicially available genotype data found on http://csbio.unc.edu/CCstatus/index.py?run=FounderProbs and publically available phenotype data found on http://csbio.unc.edu/CCstatus/index.py?run=availableLines as of September 2019.
+This example uses publically available genotype data found on http://csbio.unc.edu/CCstatus/index.py?run=FounderProbs and publically available phenotype data found on http://csbio.unc.edu/CCstatus/index.py?run=availableLines as of September 2019.

+# Files needed to run this example
 The file CC_mapping_example.Rmd contain the R code for a QTL analysis, as well as steps for building a probability array, estimating heritability, and doing an association analysis.

 The phenotype file is CC_color.csv